Lesnoye Sanatorium: Before 1917

 Lesnoye Sanatorium was founded in 1910 by the Stavropol-on-Volga merchant and entrepreneur V. N. Klimushin (Stavropol-on-Volga being the former name of Tolyatti).
-The original building was a two-story building of brick and timber, with stove heating.
+The original building was a two-storey building of brick and timber, with stove heating.
 The newspapers announcing the opening of the health resort noted that medicinal kumis (fermented horse milk) was to be a feature of the therapeutic regime.
 Vladimir B. Zolotnitsky, a tuberculosis specialist and well-known public figure, was appointed chief physician and the first tuberculosis patients were admitted.

 The sanatorium applied advanced (for the time) methods of treatment, including the Mantoux test and electrification.
 There were laboratories and a sunroom.

 Out on the steppe far from the Lesnoye Sanatorium was a farm where two hundred horses were kept to provide mare's milk.
 From this was made the sanatorium's therapeutic beverage – kumis.
 During the holiday season up to 45,000 bottles of kumis were produced, not only for use by the sanatorium but also for sale.

 Patients came from all over Russia – mostly the wealthy, as the fee for a season was 200 silver rubles.
 The health resort became famous, attracting aristocrats from Turkey and France.
 The health resort was well-appointed, with flower gardens, sculptures, fountains, and gazebos.
 There were electric lights and water from an artesian well.
 Horse-drawn carriages were available for hire.

 In 1913, the sanatorium treated the French communist Inessa Armand.
 In 1967 a memorial plaque with her name was placed, lost when the building was renovated.

 During World War I, the Lesnoye Sanatorium was used as a rehabilitation hospital for wounded soldiers and officers.